swiss-ai-center/image-groomer/README.md

 ### How it works

 1. Command-line Arguments.
-You can specify a search string (-s), a file with search strings (-f), output directory (-o), file prefix (-p), number of threads, adult filter settings, filters, and a download limit.
+You can specify a search string (-s), a file with search strings inside (-f), an output directory (-o), a file prefix (-p), the number of threads, adult filter settings, filters, and a download limit.

 2. Image Search.
 For each keyword, it queries an image search engine (in this case Bing Images), parses the result page for image URLs, and downloads them.

 3. Downloading and validation.
 Downloads are done in parallel using threads (default 20).
 Each image is checked for validity and deduplicated using MD5 hashes.
-Images are saved with a prefix and a sanitized filename.
+Images are saved with a prefix and a sanitized filename with optional prefix.

 4. History.
 Keeps track of downloaded URLs and image hashes to avoid duplicates.
 Saves this history to a pickle file, and reloads it on restart.

 5. Graceful Exit.
 On Ctrl+C, it saves the download history before exiting.